Home > Business > Human resources > Offboarding or outboarding to properly manage departures

 The employee's tasks contribute to the company's development.
 That's why the manager needs to take stock of the projects and their progress.
 This enables them to anticipate the impact of the departure on the organisation of their department and therefore to prepare for the handover.

-– First, anticipate this action sufficiently to carry it out in good conditions.
-It is therefore better to worry about it as soon as you announce your departure!
+- First of all, you need to anticipate this action sufficiently to carry it out under the right conditions.
+So it's best to start worrying about it as soon as you've announced your departure!

 - Next, involve the employees concerned, either individually or collectively.